 |

-GEORGE WASHINGTON PALMER, son of George Washington and Emma Mary (Adams) Palmer, was born August 18, 1889.
-He married first, Laura C. Bucher on February 16, 1911 at the South Park Presbyterian Church, Newark, N.J., with the Rev. Lyman W. Allen orriciation.
-He married, second, Annabelle Rostead of Minneapolis, Minn,. on December 31, 1955.
+GEORGE WASHINGTON PALMER, son of George Washington and Emma Mary (Adams) Palmer, was born 18 August 1889 and died 13 September 1968.
+He married first, Laura C. Bucher on 16 February 1911 at the South Park Presbyterian Church, Newark, N.J., with the Rev. Lyman W. Allen orriciation.
+He married, second, Annabelle Rostead of Minneapolis, Minn,. on 31 December 1955.
 They were married at the Cincinnati, Ohio, Baptist Church.

 George Washington and Laura C. Bucher-Palmer had three children: